A Leray-Serre spectral sequence for Lagrangian Floer theory: Introduction

+(cf Salamon- Akveld \cite{salamonakveld}, Gromov \cite[(1.4)]{gromov}, Mcduff-Salamon \cite[Ch.
+8]{ms2}) where $\Phi_\theta^{X_{\partial \theta}}$ is the Hamiltonian holonomy around $v\vert_{\partial D}^*E$.
+In particular, one can achieve transversality for ``vertically constant" disks by perturbing $h$.
+We explore this point further in the sequel \cite{fiberedpotential}.

+Theorem \ref{mcompact} follows from Theorem \ref{transversality}, where the main point is that the almost complex perturbation data must satisfy important coherence conditions as in \cite{CM,CW2}.
+In addition, perturbations must be compatible with ``forgetting pearls that map to a single fiber".

+\begin{remark} The restriction that $F$ is monotone and $L_F$ has minimal Maslov index 2 is mostly a convenience for proving Theorem \ref{transversality} and showing cancellation of vertical disk bubbles in Theorem \ref{mcompact}.
+In Theorems \ref{main theorem introduction} and \ref{main theorem introduction 2} the monotone/Maslov index assumption does not enter into the spectral sequence, the definition of the second page, or the weak Maurer-Cartan solutions $mc^0$, $mc^0_{x_M}$.
+If one can find an almost complex submanifold $D_F\subset E\vert_{L_B}$ with $[D_F]^{PD}=[a_H]$ that acts as a ``Donaldson divisor" in each fiber $F$ (that is, it stabilizes vertical holomorphic disks and spheres), the author believes that class of symplectic Mori fibrations and fibered Lagrangians can be expanded to include $L_F$ that are rational.
+However, the existence of such a divisor is not completely clear given that Donaldson \cite{SD} and Auroux-Gayet-Mohsen \cite{agm} both require that the divisor is dual to a symplectic form.

+Aside from the above approach, it would be possible to use a stabilizing divisor for all of $(E,L)$ if the weak coupling form is rational, see Charest-Woodward \cite{CW1}.
+Such a divisor would not project to a stabilizing divisor in $(B,L_B)$, so it is difficult to say if any computational advantage is gained from this approach.
+This ends the remark. \end{remark}

-Such a spectral sequence may have more utility in a theoretical setting (i.e. inducing a spectral sequence in the Fukaya category) rather than in applications, and this is due to the following observation: For an isolated pearly Morse trajectory $u:C\rightarrow (E,L)$, the projection $\pi\circ u$ can lie in a moduli space of dimension as high as $\dim L_F$.
-This makes Theorem \ref{main theorem introduction} hard to use unless one has a description of \emph{all} of the holomorphic disks of sufficiently high index in the base.
-Nonetheless, we provide a simple example with some degrees of freedom:
+Outside of the vanishing result in Theorem\ref{main theorem introduction 2}, our spectral sequence may have more utility in a theoretical setting, ie when working in the Fukaya category rather than with hard computations.
+This is due to the following line of reasoning: Take an isolated pearly Morse trajectory $u:C\rightarrow (E,L)$ without spheres.
+The projection $\pi\circ u$ is Fredholm regular and aspherical, but it can lie in a moduli space of very high expected dimension.
+This makes Theorem \ref{main theorem introduction} hard to use unless one has a description of \emph{all} of the holomorphic disks of sufficiently high index in the base, as well as all of their lifts.
+Nonetheless, we include an example that demonstrates (Vanishing criteria).